-The famous junction near Exeter was chosen as the basis for the miniature box because it offers intensive working over a track layout that is interesting without being too large or complicated.
+The famous Cowley Bridge Junction near Exeter was chosen as the basis for a miniature signal box because it offers intensive working over a track layout that is interesting without being too large or complicated.
 Capable of being transported, Cowley Bridge comprises three parts:

 - The miniature lever frame